julianes10/rkqrg/README.md

 # rkqrgs
 Retropie and kodi quick restore guide and scrips

+Check alternative kodi on top of raw raspbian below

 ## Introduction

 This is just to recover quickly a pi from scratch with the following stuff: